 Talent washing cells with PBS and adding trypsin-EDTA to the plate.

-Talent adding complete medium to the dish.
+Talent adding complete medium to the plate.

-Again count the cells as demonstrated earlier and aliquot approximately 0.5 × 106 cells per sample into 1.7-milliliter microcentrifuge tubes [1].
+Transfer each well of cell suspension into a 1.7-milliliter microcentrifuge tube [1].
+Again count the cells as demonstrated earlier, and aliquot an equal number of cells per sample into a new set of tubes.
 Centrifuge the tubes for 5 minutes at 1,000 × g at 4 degrees Celsius [2] and remove the supernatant [3].

-Talent aliquoting cell suspension into a 1.7 mL microcentrifuge tube.
+Talent aliquoting cell suspensions into 1.7 mL microcentrifuge tubes.

 Talent placing the tubes in a centrifuge.